foxitsoftware/xamarin-foxitpdf/foxit_xamarin_ios/README.md

 # foxit_xamarin_ios
-Use the Foxit Mobile PDF SDK with Xamarin on iOS
+Use the Foxit Mobile PDF SDK with Xamarin/.NET on iOS/Mac Catalyst

 Now we had support rdk 9.0

 ## Introduction

-This sample project works with the  `Foxit PDF SDK for iOS 9.0` and is a direct port of the `FoxitRDKDemo`  sample project included in the RDK.
+This sample project works with the  `Foxit PDF SDK for iOS 9.0` and is a direct port of the `CompletePdfViewer.xxx`  sample project included in the RDK.

 ## Installation